Bangkit-ENTR-H130/RealTime_STT/Real-time-transcription-with-Google-speech-to-text-API-main/README.md

 ## Usage

 To use the app, simply click the "Start Recording" button and speak into your microphone.
 The transcription will appear on the screen as you speak, updating in real-time.
 When you're finished, click the "Stop Recording" button to see the final transcription.

-## Credits

-This app was built by [Hamza](https://github.com/untilhamza) using the Google Speech-to-Text API.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://opensource.org/licenses/MIT) file for more details.